Odden69/memory-game/README.md

 ## Features
 ### Existing Features
-- The starting page consists of three buttons with links to other pages.
+- The starting page consists of three buttons with links to the other pages.
 The user can choose between:
   - Reading about how the game is played.
   - Change the size of the game board to make the game harder or easier.
   - Play the game.